jameskimmel/ZFS/The problem with RAIDZ.md

 This is the default size for openZFS since 2.2.

 #### RAIDZ1 with 3 drives
+With 3 drives, we get a stripe 3 drives wide.
+Each stripe has four two 4k data blocks and one 4k parity block.
+For a volblock of 16k, we need two stripes (16k/8k).
+Each stripe has two 4k data blocks, in total 16k.
+Each stripe has one 4k parity block, in total 8k.
+That gets us to 24k in total to store 16k.
+Storage efficiency is 66%, as expected.

 #### RAIDZ1 with 4 drives
+With 4 drives, we get a stripe 4 drives wide.
+Each stripe has four three 4k data blocks and one 4k parity block.
+For a volblock of 16k, we need 1.33 stripes (16k/12k).
+The first stripe has three 4k data blocks, in total 12k.
+The first stripe also has one 4k block for parity.
+The second stripe has one 4k data block.
+The second stripe also has one 4k block for parity.
+In total we have four 4k data blocks and two 4k parity blocks.
+That gets us to 24k in total to store 16k.
+Storage efficiency is 66%.
+We would have naturally expected a storage efficiency of 75%!

 #### RAIDZ2 with 6 drives

 ### volblocksize 64k
 This size often gets recommended in the forums by users.